 I’m sure you know the owner of a beaten-up leather wallet that somehow retains its shape and charm for years and years.
 Leather is always a good investment for that reason.

-Types Of Handmade Leather Dog Collars
+Types Of Leather Dog Collars

-There are two types of leather you are likely to see on handmade dog collars: full-grain or spilt grain (genuine).
+Our team of independent experts quickly realised that there are two types of leather you are likely to see on handmade dog collars: full-grain or spilt grain (genuine).

 Full-grain is the most durable and premium quality type of leather.